AngelTrack has one-click integrated eligibility check, demographic verification, and insurance discovery

 AngelTrack will store the payor-code for that purpose, and then it will try to cross-reference it to a payor ID using its Payor-Code Cross-Reference table.

-...but this feature requires you to first configure that table of payor IDs.
-When you visit the aforementioned page (available from NSure Configuration), AngelTrack will fetch from NSure the list of all payor-codes in their system.
-You can then configure each one with a specific payor ID.
+...but this feature requires you to first configure that table of payor-code cross-references, which you can reach from the link on the NSure Configuration page.
+When you visit the page, AngelTrack will fetch from NSure the list of all payor-codes in their system.
+You can then configure each one with its matching payor ID.
 See below for details.

 The Demographic Verifier product is available from the Patient Edit page, and from the pop-over patient mini-editor, and by crews on the PCR Patient page (if AngelTrack is configured to allow NSure queries from the PCR).
 Clicking the NSure icon will perform a Demographic Verifier query, and if a match is returned, the corrected demographic data will be populated into the fields on the page, but not committed to the AngelTrack database until the user accepts the changes and clicks the save button.